jloconnell/convert_top_of_atmosphere_thermal_to_land_surface_temperature/README.md

 **Step 4**: Merge the landsat data with the atmospheric parameters retrieved in step 3.
 Then apply the function for calculating land surface temperature available at

-This function requires NDVI, an estimate of land cover based on NDVI, and an estimate of emissivity based on land cover.
+This function requires NDVI, an estimate of land cover based on NDVI cut-offs, and an estimate of emissivity for each land cover type.
 Emissivity for land cover types can be calculated either from ground-truth data, or by averaging emissivity information for the land cover type from ASTER's band 13 (the closest wavelength to Landsat 8's band 10).
+ASTER emissivity data are also freely available on Google Earth Engine.